user5142/Citizens/README.md

-# <a href="https://benhatch.com/" target="_blank">benhatch.com</a>
+# <a href="https://citizensoftheinter.net" target="_blank">Citizens of the Internet</a>

-My little slice of the web -- built with HTML, CSS and JavaScript and featuring my projects, articles, contact info and more.
+A growing collection of unique, inspiring and expertly-crafted personal websites from across the internet.